CHANGE OF STATUS TO F/1

 Changing to F-1 status via travel and re-entry

-If you are interested in applying to Edmonds CC and you want to proceed with a change of status, please contact us to discuss your options further.
+If you meet our criteria and are interested in applying to Edmonds CC and you want to proceed with a change of status, please contact us at firstname.lastname@example.org to discuss your options further.

 *This handout is for information only and not intended to be legal advice.
 We recommend that you seek guidance from a qualified attorney.
-Edmonds CC may issue the I-20 for change of status; however, we do not assist with preparing the I-539 or filing the petition with USCIS.
+Edmonds CC may issue the I-20 for change of status; however, we do not assist with preparing the I-539 or filing the petition.